When to Go to Portland, Oregon: Weather Guide by Season & Month

 Wooden Shoe Tulip Farm in April

-Take a day trip to the Wooden Shoe Tulip Farm for their annual tulip festival.
+Although we haven’t been, we’ve heard good things about taking a day trip to the Wooden Shoe Tulip Farm for their annual tulip festival.
 With a short 45-minute drive outside the city, you’ll be treated to 40 acres of fields filled with tulips.

 May

-If you like exploring without the heat, visit in May when Portland’s outdoor lifestyle is finally starting to set in.
-Clearer skies and temperatures of up to 68°F create lots of opportunities for beautiful spring hikes.
-It still gets cold at night in May so pack warm clothes for going out in the evening.
+If you like exploring without the heat, we’d give a thumbs-up to visiting in May when Portland’s outdoor lifestyle is finally starting to set in.
+Clearer skies and temperatures of up to 68°F (20°F) create lots of opportunities for beautiful spring hikes.

 Cinco de Mayo

-Join in the lively festivities for Cinco De Mayo.
 May is also the start of the much-loved Portland Rose Festival.
 Running since 1907, it’s now the official festival of the city.
-Enjoy the parades, jump on a carnival ride, watch the fireworks, or just sit back and smell the roses!
+Enjoy the parades, jump on a carnival ride, watch the fireworks—or just sit back and smell the roses!

 June